Microservices vs. Monolith Architecture For SaaS

 How to Migrate From Monolithic to Microservice?

 Every app goes through several stages of migration to switch from a monolithic architecture to microservices.
-This process looks like migration from traditional app to SaaS in some ways.
+This process looks like migration from a traditional app to SaaS in some ways.

 Of course, each product has individual features and purposes that affect the transition process.
 We can only describe an approximate development picture.
 However, the generalized process includes the steps described below.